edgeandnode/local-network/README.md

 - On Mac/Windows, comment out the `DOCKER_GATEWAY_HOST` export in `.env`
 - `docker compose down && docker compose up --build`
 - Run component outside docker compose (e.g. gateway): `docker stop gateway && sh ./gateway/run.sh`
+- It might take a while for `tap-escrow-manager` to update the balances, you can speed up by restarting the component: `docker-compose restart tap-escrow-manager`

 ## Notes